galeo/transient-showcase/README.md

 ### `tsc-suffix-print-args`

-Here's a suffix that reads the transient's infix values, the prefix's scope, and any universal argument (`C-u 4` etc).
+Here's a suffix that reads the transient's infix values, the prefix's scope, and any universal argument <code>C-u 4</code>etc).

 ```elisp